 Final Thoughts: What if CMS Pushes Its Deadlines Again?

 Yes, it’s true.
-History has proven that CMS could change the rules and deadlines on us any minute, however, in the 2023 PFS proposed rule CMS made it clear that they are still intending to sunset the CMS Web Interface Measures by 2025 for everyone.
-We’ll know more when CMS issues its final rule for 2023 later this year.
+History has proven that CMS could change the rules and deadlines on us any minute, however, in the 2023 final rule CMS made it clear that they are still intending to sunset the CMS Web Interface Measures by 2025 for everyone.

 More Resources to Prepare Your ACO for What’s Next